HISTORY

 Robert Quade

-Bob, a Senior Associate, has been with DRA since April
+Bob, a Senior Associate,

 team strengths in economic and quantitative analysis,